 IBD IN CHILDREN AND ADOLESCENTS

-In the past IBD tended not to be considered in children and adolescents: many people felt that it did not occur in young children.
-In fact, IBD can occur in children of any age and is becoming more common.
+IBD is often thought of as a “young person’s disease” because its onset is typically between the ages of 15 and 35, although it can certainly be diagnosed at a younger age.
 The impact of IBD in a young child, and upon their family, can be dramatic and long-lasting.
 Many important aspects of IBD in childhood are quite different to the situation in adults.

 Can IBD develop in children?

 Absolutely!
 Both Crohn’s disease and ulcerative colitis can develop in children of any age, right down to the first months of life.
 However, IBD is uncommon in preschool children and becomes more common with age.
 The most common age of diagnosis in childhood is in early adolescence – from around 12 or 13 years.
 Over recent years as IBD has become more common in many parts of the world, rates of IBD have increased dramatically in children.
 Several reports show that children are developing IBD at younger ages than before.

 As in adults with IBD, Crohn’s disease and ulcerative colitis in childhood are long-term, ongoing conditions once they have started.

 Children with IBD can have a wide range of symptoms before diagnosis.
 Common symptoms in children with Crohn’s disease are abdominal pain, diarrhoea, and weight loss.
 The most common symptom in children diagnosed with ulcerative colitis is diarrhoea with blood.
 However, children can have a number of other symptoms before diagnosis.
 These include losing weight, not getting taller, mouth ulcers, rashes, sore joints, lethargy, anaemia, iron deficiency and lip swelling.
 Some children will just have trouble getting taller without any bowel symptoms, whilst others will just have tummy symptoms.
 Considering IBD as a potential cause for various symptoms is important.